Amara002/cookie-stand/README.md

-# Lab: 08b - Work on styling the cookie stand project
+# Lab: 09 - Add a form to the cookie stand project
 ## cookie-stand

 ### Author: Amara Al Balkhi